Bull Semen Collection

 Your bull must be clear of IBR and have no marker vaccine.
 Any positive results including vaccinates will mean your bull is ineligible for an EU Licensed bull stud.
 We advise that you have your bull tested for IBR before he starts his application to come to stud.

-For certain destinations your bull must also be clear of Schmallenberg.
+For certain export destinations your bull must also be clear of Schmallenberg.